 - Travel funding:

-We strongly encourage all students to work closely with their mentors to determine the scope and appropriateness of their projects given the current health situation around COVID-19.
+Students are strongly encouraged to work closely with their project mentors to determine the scope and appropriateness of their projects.

 Applications can be submitted for (see below for application deadlines):